-7.2.
+- 7.2.
 MAGNETIC NANOPARTICLES INDUCED BIOREMEDIATION- Cells of marine microorganisms can be modified by attaching magnetic nanoparticles on their surface.
 These modified microbes show high affinity and interaction with oil droplets firmly.
 On binding of magnetic nanoparticles treated microorganisms with oil droplets these cells are removed from water by applying magnetic field.
 These bacteria are named as magneto responsive bacteria (Xu et al., 2018).
 There are many nanoparticles that can be used to create magneto responsive bacteria such as carbonized kaolinite sheets and polyvinylpyrrolidone coated magnetic nanoparticles in Alcanivorax borkumensis, Halomonas sp, Vibrio gazogenes and Marinobacter hydrocarbonoclasticus for degradation of hexadecane and crude oil (Pete et al., 2021).
-In a study a hydrocarbon degrading bacteria species Brevibacillus parabrevis was coated with PAH- modified magnetic nanoparticles to develop magneto responsive bacteria of 1:5 oil water mixture by attaching over tetradecane oil droplets.
-These were separated through application of magnetic force (Cheng et al., 2020).
+In a study a hydrocarbon degrading bacterial species Brevibacillus parabrevis was coated with PAH- modified magnetic nanoparticles to develop magneto responsive bacteria.
+These bacteria acted as pickering emulsifiers as they formed a pickering emulsion of 1:5 oil water mixture by attaching over tetradecane oil droplets.
+These were separated through application of magnetic force (Cheng et al., 2020). - 7.3.

-7.3.
 NANOPARTICLES MEDIATED BIOSTIMULATION- Nanoparticles can also be used to favor biostimulation by loading them with different organic and inorganic nutrients and electron acceptors targeted to be released on oil water interface.
 This can help in reducing growth limiting nutrients uptake by non-hydrocarbon degrading bacteria and dilution of nutrients.
 There are many nanoparticles that can be used for targeted biostimulation such as mesoporous silica nanoparticles.
 These mesoporous silica nanoparticles had a gate which opened only on their reaction with alkanes which were found only on the oil water interface (Pete et al., 2021).

-8. CONCLUSION AND FUTURE PERSPECTIVES
+5. CONCLUSION AND FUTURE PERSPECTIVES

 From the above discussion, it is clear that oil spills cause a large amount of damage to the environment, plants, animals, and humans in different ways.
 There are different methods that are able to clean oil spills efficiently, but not completely.
 Different oil spills need different methods for remediation.
 There are various approaches which are implemented at oil spill sites, with bioremediation and nano remediation being highly efficient.
 Classical methods involve utilization of devices such as skimmers, sorbents and oil booms, chemicals such as dispersants and solidifiers, and in situ burning.
 Remediation approach based on these traditional methods proves to be very expensive and labor intensive.
 These methods also result in secondary harms to the environment thus not applicable on a large scale.
 Bioremediation involves use of microbes which have a unique metabolic pathway for uptake and degradation of hydrocarbons.
-Nanoremediation involves use of nano sized materials capable of interacting with oil hydrocarbons which can be removed via external magnetic fields.
-These both approaches bioremediation and nanoremediation can be used on a large scale, being less expensive and easy to implement.
+Nanoremediation involves use of nano sized materials capable of interacting with oil hydrocarbons to implement.
 However recent studies are focused on combining these two approaches together to have more enhanced remediation which is termed as nano enhanced bioremediation.